alterway/formations/cours/openstack/openstack-presentation-inside.en.md

 -   Team in charge of the OpenStack development infrastructure
 -   Works like the OpenStack developement teams and uses the same tools
--   Result: and entirely open source infracture, developed as such
+-   Result: an entirely open source infrastructure, developed as such
+-   Develops some tools:
+    - Zuul
+    - yaml2ical

 ### OpenStack Summit

+-   Every 6 months
--   In the USA until 2013
--   Now: between North America and Asia/Europe
+-   In the USA until 2013, now between North America and Asia/Europe
 -   A few dozens at the beginning to 6000 attendees today
 -   At the same time: conference (users, decision makers)and Forum (developers/operators, replaces part of the previous Design Summit)
 -   Defines the name of the next release: place/city near the Summit